ColaLL/IONE/README.md

    		foursquare:

    			following: the relation file, "1  2" means user 1 is the follower of user 2. following.reverse: the reverse relation file, for model which considers only one direction context.
-ONE model
+ONE model.

    		twitter: